 - Replace the vinyl siding on your house with manufactured stone veneer, which is a big aesthetic improvement to your home.

-- Replace your front door.
+- Replace the front door.

 Renovation #2: Add a wood deck.